Reheating prawns can sometimes be a daunting task, especially when attempting to preserve their delicate texture and flavors.

 Overcooked prawns can become rubbery and lose their natural flavor.

-Remember the initial cooking state of your leftovers: raw prawns will cook for the first time during reheating, while cooked shrimp will need to be warmed.
+Remember the initial cooking state of your leftovers: raw prawns will cook for the first time during reheating, while cooked shrimp must be warmed.

 Nobody enjoys rubbery, chewy prawns.
 To prevent this, follow these tips: